The Canonical Amoebot Model: Algorithms and Concurrency Control: Introduction

-\subparagraph*{Our Contributions.} We summarize our contributions as follows. \begin{itemize} \item The \textit{canonical amoebot model}, an updated formalization that treats amoebot actions at the fine-grained level of message passing and distinguishes between core model features and hierarchies of assumption variants.
+We summarize our contributions as follows. \begin{itemize} \item The \textit{canonical amoebot model}, an updated formalization that treats amoebot actions at the fine-grained level of message passing and distinguishes between core model features and hierarchies of assumption variants (Section~\ref{sec:model}).

-\item An algorithm for \textit{hexagon formation} under the canonical amoebot model --- demonstrating how formal pseudocode should appear for canonical amoebot algorithms --- that is correct even under an unfair, asynchronous adversary.